Mr Tharman SHANMUGARATNAM

 Besides his responsibilities in Government, he chairs the Board of Trustees of the Singapore Indian Development Association (SINDA), which seeks to uplift educational performance and aspirations in the Indian Singaporean community.
 He also chairs the Ong Teng Cheong Labour Leadership Institute.

 Tharman was first elected Member of Parliament in Nov 2001 in Jurong GRC, and has been re-elected three times since.
 He was elected to the Central Executive Committee of the People’s Action Party in Dec 2002, and was appointed 2nd Assistant Secretary-General in May 2011.

 After his schooling in Singapore, he studied at the London School of Economics and University of Cambridge.
 He later obtained a Masters in Public Administration at Harvard University’s Kennedy School of Government, where he was named a Lucius N Littauer Fellow.

-Tharman is married to Jane Yumiko Ittogi, a lawyer by background and now actively engaged in social enterprise and the non-profit arts sector.
+Tharman is married to Jane Yumiko Ittogi, a lawyer by background and now actively engaged in social development initiatives and the non-profit arts sector.
 They have a daughter and three sons.